plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 Like other server logs, Cloudflare Analytics is wildly inaccurate as all the bots and other spam is included in the stats.
 You can read more about [client side vs server side web analytics](https://plausible.io/blog/server-log-analysis) and the gap in the data between them.

-Cloudflare Analytics is a premium product for the paying customers who use their other services to improve their sites' performance and security.
+Cloudflare Analytics is a premium product for the paying customers of Cloudflare who use their other services to improve their sites' performance and security.

 Cloudflare has recently launched Cloudflare Web Analytics and this is their response to Google Analytics and other web analytics tools such as Plausible Analytics.

-It works client side using a JavaScript script that you need to insert into your site.
+It works client side using a JavaScript snippet that you need to insert into your site.
 And unlike their other analytics product, Cloudflare Web Analytics is free to use.

 This is how they describe it: "Our analytics don't cookie your visitors, collect their personal information, or track them across sites.
 So if your site needs a cookie banner, it won't be because of us".